QubesOS/qubes-doc/introduction/support.rst

 ^^^^^^^^^^^^^^^

-`Top-posting <https://en.wikipedia.org/wiki/Posting_style#Top-posting>`__ is placing your reply above the quoted message to which you’re replying.
+:wikipedia:`Top-posting <Posting_style#Top-posting>` is placing your reply above the quoted message to which you’re replying.
 Please refrain from doing this.
-Instead, either `interleave <https://en.wikipedia.org/wiki/Posting_style#Interleaved_style>`__ your reply by placing parts of your message immediately below each quoted portion to which it is replying, or `bottom-post <https://en.wikipedia.org/wiki/Posting_style#Bottom-posting>`__ by placing your entire reply below the quoted message to which you’re replying.
+Instead, either :wikipedia:`interleave <Posting_style#Interleaved_style>` your reply by placing parts of your message immediately below each quoted portion to which it is replying, or :wikipedia:`bottom-post <Posting_style#Bottom-posting>` by placing your entire reply below the quoted message to which you’re replying.

 Use proper subject lines
 ^^^^^^^^^^^^^^^^^^^^^^^^